-Which this Beat Making Software is Best
+Which this Beat Making Software is Best for 2018

 DrDrum has been around for a good while now and lately has been making a lot of noise in the music world as a great tool for beginners who want to make beats.
 Comes with everything you need to get started with lots of pro features, sounds and samples.
 Lots of in depth video tutorials included which makes it a great program for the price.